buildingfirefoxos/site/contribute.md

 * Add a brief description for your changes and click on **Send pull request** button.
 * Your changes have been submited.
 You will be notified once they are included in our site.

+**Note:** If you're not already familiar with Markdown, you should spend 15 minutes and go over the excellent [Markdown Syntax Guide](http://daringfireball.net/projects/markdown/syntax) at Daring Fireball.

 ### 4. You are done!
 Thanks for contributing to Building Firefox OS.